CLOSER-Cohorts/discovery-customisations/pages/terms.md

     <h1>Terms and conditions</h1>
 </div>

-<h1>Terms and conditions</h1>

-<p>These terms and conditions (terms) explain the how you may use the CLOSER Discovery site.
+<p>These terms and conditions (terms) explain the how you may use the CLOSER Discovery website.
 We may amend these terms at any time, so you should regularly check this page.</p>

-<p>When using this website it is important that you read and understand the CLOSER Discovery <a href="/page/privacy-policy/7"> privacy policy</a>, <a href="/page/cookies/8"> cookie policy </a> and <a href="/page/accessibility/9"> accessibility statement</a>.</p>
+<p>When using this website it is important that you read and understand the CLOSER Discovery <a href="/page/privacy-policy/7"> privacy policy</a>, <a href="/page/cookies/8"> cookie policy </a> and <a href="https://www.ucl.ac.uk/accessibility/digital-accessibility-statements/closer-discovery-accessibility-statement" target="_blank" rel="noopener noreferrer">accessibility statement</a>.</p>

 <h2>CLOSER</h2>

-<p>This site is managed by CLOSER, the home of longitudinal research.
+<p>This website is managed by CLOSER, the home of longitudinal research.
 We are the interdisciplinary partnership of leading social and biomedical longitudinal population studies, the UK Data Service and The British Library.
 </p>

 <p>Any references to ‘we’, ‘us’ or ‘our’ in these terms refer to CLOSER.
 We are based at the IOE, UCL’s Faculty of Education and Society, University College London (UCL).
 Our office address is 55-59 Gordon Square, London WC1H 0NU.